Get,

 Potential Uses of Sarpagandha Root:

-The powder derived from Sarpagandha roots may help as an natural remedy for treating hypertension.
+The powder derived from Sarpagandha roots may help as a natural remedy for treating hypertension.
 In studies it was found that sarpagandha may lower blood pressure and it may have some effect on blood circulation it may have effect on nerve function in the muscles that lead to the heart.6 These properties studied in sarpagandha may indicate its benefits for blood pressure and heart health but these studies are insufficient.
 You must take advice from a qualified doctor before using sarpagandha for its benefits.

-Potential Uses of Sarpagandha for the brain:
+2. Potential Uses of Sarpagandha for the Brain

 Based on my experience, I have observed that larger doses of Sarpagandha may show some side effects to be aware of.
 These can include low libido and weight gain.
 It is believed that certain compounds in Sarpagandha may affect hormonal balance and metabolism.